How To Take Apple TV Screenshots (Step-By-Step)

 - Tune on your Apple TV and make sure it’s connected to your television by an HDMI cable.

 - Go into the Settings app on your Apple TV and select Network.

 - Under Connection, you’ll see the Wi-Fi network the Apple TV is connected to.
 Remember this network’s name because it’s the one both your Apple TV and Mac need to be connected to.

-- One your Mac, go up into the menu bar and click the Wi-Fi icon.
+- On your Mac, go up to the menu bar and click the Wi-Fi icon.
 You’ll see a list of Wi-Fi networks.
 Make sure your Mac is connected to the same Wi-Fi network as your Apple TV.

 - Next, on your Mac, go into your Applications folder in the Finder and launch the QuickTime application.

 - In the QuickTime, menu bar go to File > New Movie Recording.
 A new blank QuickTime window will open.